-To start ConsoleOne on a NetWare 5[TM] server, do either of the following:
+To start ConsoleOne on a NetWare server, do either of the following:

-- On the servertop (server GUI), click Novell > ConsoleOne. - At the console prompt, run C1start.ncf.
+- On the servertop (server GUI), click Novell > ConsoleOne. - At the system console prompt, type C1START.

-To start ConsoleOne on a Novell $^{\ensuremath{\mathbb{R}}}$ client workstation (Windows 95 or Windows NT),
+To start ConsoleOne on a workstation (Windows® 95, 98 or NT®),

-- 1. Map a drive to Sys:Public on a NetWare 5 server. - 2.
-Go to the Mgmt folder on the mapped drive, and then run Console1.exe.
+- 1 Map a drive to the SYS volume of a NetWare server. - 2 On the mapped drive, go to PUBLIC\MGMT\CONSOLEONE\1.2\BIN, and then run CONSOLEONE.EXE.